 Now you’ll need to be the one that decides whether this model is right for you.
 Are the built-in presets absolutely required?
 No, not if you don’t mind manually pressing buttons until the recipe is done.
 The nearest alternatives would be either the Blendtec 575 or the always popular refurbished Total Blender Classic.
 Click their names to read more about those models.

 This model has been discontinued by Blendtec, but you can still find it on Amazon.
-Clicking the button below will route you to the product page for more info.
+Clicking the button below will route you to the product page for more info and the newest deals.
 Thanks for stopping by!